arkoc/arkoc.github.io/_drafts/2017-11-16-Building-fluent-design-file-manager.md

 ### What was fun?

-•    Fluent Design is awesome.
+* Fluent Design is awesome.
 You know, I am that kind of developers that spent hours to choose the right size for text-box, so Fluent Design is awesome.
 Any control you put, they look awesome, nothing to do with them.

-•    [Windows.Storage](https://docs.microsoft.com/en-us/uwp/api/windows.storage) abstraction is awesome.
+* [Windows.Storage](https://docs.microsoft.com/en-us/uwp/api/windows.storage) abstraction is awesome.
 I guess it is one of best implementations of abstracting files and folders. ( Like IStorageFolder1, IStorageFodler2, very descriptive)

-•    [Windows Template Studio](https://github.com/Microsoft/WindowsTemplateStudio) rocks.
+* [Windows Template Studio](https://github.com/Microsoft/WindowsTemplateStudio) rocks.
 It gives you a really good boost to get familiar with UWP.
 Thank you, guys.

-•    The fun thing was the development of the FluentKeybord (you can find it in Hotkey's tab in Settings page).
+* Development of the FluentKeybord (you can find it in Hotkey's tab in Settings page).
 I spent a whole night and 6 cups of coffee to make it happen. [@babgev](https://twitter.com/babgev)

 ### What was interesting?

-•    `Windows.Storage` is an abstraction for files and folders, but it is part of UWP.
+* `Windows.Storage` is an abstraction for files and folders, but it is part of UWP.
 Why?

-•    We believe that Microsoft will buy our explorer and replace the ugly one in Windows.
+* We believe that Microsoft will buy our explorer and replace the ugly one in Windows.

-•    Kommander is about 6000 lines of code.
+* Kommander is about 6000 lines of code.

-•    I was planning to write incredible code that will blow your mind with his cleanness.
+* I was planning to write incredible code that will blow your mind with his cleanness.
 Now it can blow your mind, but not for cleanness.

-•    While working on kommander, I had to implement the following feature: while dragging an element over a tab header (in UWP terms it's a Pivot control), you can drop it there so your file will be moved to the folder contained in that target tab.
+* While working on kommander, I had to implement the following feature: while dragging an element over a tab header (in UWP terms it's a Pivot control), you can drop it there so your file will be moved to the folder contained in that target tab.
 Technically it meant that I should somehow subscribe to some events etc....
 While doing it I encountered a strange exception while instantiating an object.
 Something that should be impossible.
 And when I posted a question about it in StackOverflow, I got an answer from an MSFT employee, that it was by design.
 By design dude?
 By design, the constructor is throwing an unintelligible exception?
 Well, I really think that's interesting.
 U+1F643 [@babgev](https://twitter.com/babgev)

 ### What was terrible?

-•    I fucking didn't understand, what does it mean you need to get permission to the folder by opening it with FilePicker, are you serious?
+* I fucking didn't understand, what does it mean you need to get permission to the folder by opening it with FilePicker, are you serious?

-•    Restarting VisualStudio while developing UWP application is an ordinary thing.
+* Restarting VisualStudio while developing UWP application is an ordinary thing.

-•    Crashing VisualStudio?
+* Crashing VisualStudio?
 Thank you UWP.

-•    When my cigarettes run out while doing the fun part. [@babgev](https://twitter.com/babgev)
+* When my cigarettes run out while doing the fun part. [@babgev](https://twitter.com/babgev)

 I was listening to this music last month for hundreds of time.
 So, I wish same to you.
 [Here is it]( https://www.youtube.com/watch?v=3aLyiI2odhU)